-While the School will always try to encourage positive behaviour and use reward strategies, sometimes intervention will be needed.
+While the School will always try to encourage positive behaviour and use reward strategies, sometimes interventions will be needed.
 It is important that the consequences of poor behaviour are understood by the children and that the system of interventions is clear and applied consistently and fairly.
 To ensure this, the School applies an Intervention Steps Table.
 This means that the type of intervention will depend on the nature of the behaviour and the particular needs of the child.
 Examples of the types of behaviour and types of intervention are set out below.
-Though the Table is to be used in a consistent way, strict adherence to it may not be appropriate depending on the needs of the child:
+We aim to apply the Table consistently, whilst taking into account the context of the child.